mever-team/FairBench/docs/documentation/dimensions.md

-# Dimensions
+# Dimensions (creation patterns)

 `Dimensions` is a flexible data structures that stores multidimensional values, such as sensitive attributes or predictions and labels for multiple classes.
 Each dimension holds its own vector of values.
 For example, you might have a
 dimension for each gender or race, or intersection thereof.
 Each dimension vector holds fuzzy (in the range [0,1]) or